What should I do if I think my child has a Special Educational Need or Disability?

 How will I be involved in discussions about, planning for, and involvement in, my child’s education?

 As mentioned previously, there are several opportunities planned throughout the year at parent conference meetings and Pupil Passport review meetings for parents to take part in detailed discussions about your child’s education and how you feel we can best support your child.

-We also ensure that parents/carers are involved at every stage of the SEN process and speak to them regularly about the needs, concerns and aspirations that their children have.
-We contact parents regularly to update them on the SEN process and any progress that has been made to support your child.
-Parents of children with SEN are invited to multi-agency meetings where necessary and their opinion, as well as that of the child, is of the utmost importance.
+We also ensure that parents/carers are involved at every stage of the SEND process and speak to them regularly about the needs, concerns and aspirations that their children have.
+We contact parents regularly to update them on the SEND process and any progress that has been made to support your child.
+Parents of children with SEND are invited to multi-agency meetings where necessary and their opinion, as well as that of the child, is of the utmost importance.